terraref/brapi/README.md

 | /seasons   | experiments | season = month of start_date, year of start_date |
 | /germplasm  | cultivars.  |       |
 | /observations | traits | |

+## How to add an enpoint

+Example: see controllers/crops_controller.py and CropsController_impl.py